 You don’t need to identify Vega in order to watch the Lyrid meteor shower.
-The idea that you must recognize a meteor shower’s radiant point in order to see any meteors is completely false.
-Any meteors visible the sky often appear unexpectedly, in any and all parts of the sky.
+The meteors radiant from a point near this star, but they’ll appear unexpectedly, in any and all parts of the sky.

-So why near Vega?
-Why do the meteors radiate from this part of the sky?
+Why do the meteors radiate from a single part of the sky?
 The radiant point of a meteor shower marks the direction in space – as viewed from Earth – where Earth’s orbit intersects the orbit of a comet.
 In the case of the Lyrids, the comet is Comet Thatcher.
 This comet is considered the “parent” of the Lyrid meteors.
-Like all comets, it is a fragile icy body that litters its orbit with debris.
+Like all comets, it’s a fragile icy body that litters its orbit with debris.
 When the bits of debris enter Earth’s atmosphere, they spread out a bit before they grow hot enough (due to friction with the air) to be seen.
 So meteors in annual showers are typically seen over a wide area centered on the radiant, but not precisely at the radiant.

-Still, the April Lyrids can surprise you.
+Only 10 to 15 meteors per hour doesn’t sound like many.
+But even an hour under a still, dark sky – raining down a dozen or so meteors – is a treat.
+Plus, the April Lyrids can surprise you.
 They’re known to have outburts of several times the usual number – perhaps up to 60 an hour or so – on rare occasions.
-Meteor outburts are not predictable.
-So – like a fisherman – you must take your lawn chair, a thermos of something to drink, whatever other gear you feel you need – and wait.
-You’ll be reclining outside in a dark location, breathing in the night air and gazing up at the starry heavens.
+Meteor outburts aren’t always predictable.
+So – like a fisherman – you’ll want your lawn chair, a thermos of something to drink, whatever other gear you feel you need – and then you need to wait.
 Not a bad gig.

 Bottom line: On any clear night around April 20-23, 2019, the Lyrid meteor shower will kick off at late evening.
 In 2019, the peak numbers of Lyrid meteors are expected to produce the greatest numbers before dawn April 23, though in moonlit skies.